FoA-game/CrescentGarden/EP1/stories.md

 ## CG A - Green Catcher

 In the southern reaches of Auroria, an oasis stands, blooming within the embrace of Crescent Lake.
-This land, once known as the "Vitala-Rey Biosphere Reserve", shares a narrative as ancient as the earth itself, coursing with the blood and memories of its indigenous peoples.
+This land, once known as the Vitala-Rey Biosphere Reserve, shares a narrative as ancient as the earth itself, coursing with the blood and memories of its Indigenous peoples.
 Yet, the Great Disruption came unbidden, turning all to dust; the forests maintained for generations were no more, leaving behind only lethal aerosols, endless deserts, and one stubborn sliver of green.

-A group of survivors, yearning for a return to tradition and a natural lifestyle, left Nuovartica.
-They wandered the wastelands until, by the hand of fate, they were led to the very ends of the south, to Crescent Garden.
+A group of survivors, yearning to return to tradition and a natural lifestyle, left Nuovartica.
+They wandered the wastelands until, by the hand of fate, they were led to the very end of the south.
 Together, they clasped hands with the original inhabitants and joined to guard this precious emerald.

 Their steadfastness is not just a nod to the past but a hope for the future — despite the uncertain path civilization may tread, green will once again cover this land.
-Amidst the desolation, they dream of a brighter world for the next generation — where sunlight dances through the leaves on a freshly scented breeze and true steak and fine wine grace the dining table.
+Amidst the desolation, they dream of a brighter world for the next generation — where sunlight dances through the leaves on a freshly scented breeze and steak and wine grace the dining table.

 ## CG B - Second Ark

 In the A.R.118, Mich Re‘nard was born in Crescent Garden, a child of both indigenous and outsider heritage.
-He would later become an acclaimed architect and leader, leading the construction of residential buildings known as the "Second Ark" using mud, plant fibers, and relics from nearby abandoned cities.
+He later became an acclaimed architect and leader, leading the construction of residential buildings known as the "Second Ark" using mud, plant fibers, and relics from nearby abandoned cities.

 "I was born in this oasis, and from my earliest memories, I've been haunted by the fear of losing this green space.
 That fear drove me to seek a sustainable way of living — one that achieves self-sufficiency in energy, water, and food to minimize our environmental impact."